NuruNabiyev/SecureChat2020/README.md

 # SecureChat2020
 Secure Chat app for Secure Programming 2020 course

+### NOTE: In case of the functionality tests failing, please consider rerunning the tests a second time.
 ### NOTE: Please see README.pdf for a version that contains descriptive figures that complement the documentation.

 # Documentation